 Unsubscribing from emails is simple with Superhuman.
-Just hit Ctrl + U (⌘ + U on Mac) on your keyboard.
+Just hit Ctrl+U (Cmd+U on Mac) on your keyboard.

 Once you unsubscribe, you might want to delete all past emails from this sender.
 Thankfully, Superhuman has a shortcut for this too.
 Once you unsubscribe, you'll have the option to archive or delete all emails from that sender.
 Easy peasy.

 Plus, with Superhuman, you can archive the emails instead of deleting them forever.
-If you think you'll need the information from an email in the future, you can still search for it without the emails cluttering up your inbox.
+If you think you'll need an email in the future, you can still search for it without having emails cluttering up your inbox.

 Organize your email inbox

 An organized email inbox will make you feel more in control which can help you avoid the urge to check it constantly.
 If your email is prioritized and categorized, you'll decrease the time it takes to manage it.
 Every message you receive will be automatically organized for you once as soon as you enter your inbox.

 For example, if you're working on a time-sensitive project, prioritize and categorize those emails so you can access them quickly without rummaging through your inbox.